 It isn’t just about comparing channels though.
 Looking at the different ads and ad groups within one campaign will also help to improve performance, which you can also see using a cross-channel report.

-For Huxley Golf, reviewing campaign performance and updating target keywords and ad copy led to an increased click-through rate (CTR) of 144% and an increased conversion rate of 359%.
+For Huxley Golf, Web Results Direct reviewed campaign performance and updated target keywords and ad copy, leading to an increased click-through rate (CTR) of 144% and an increased conversion rate of 359%.
 The average ad position on the search results page also improved by 20%.

 This was done by using Google’s ad customisers for help, where they were able to adapt their ads to the queries their users are searching for and make use of promotional timing, price and inventory details.
 Given they are the second-largest self-storage operator in the US, this was an excellent result for their PPC campaigns.